adrien-heymans/CSI5386/Assignment 2/README.md

 To test the evaluation, simply eexecute the `evaluation.py` file, it will automatically calculate the the AUPR, Precision and Recall for the 3 models.

+### Results
+The results for each models can be found in the `nbest_predictions.json` file in each model's folder.
+These files are the ones use by the evaluation script to calculate the precision/recall and AUPR.

 ## Exercise 2
 This folder contains the training and test data for the second exercise of this assignment.
 - Note that the result files are created by the preprocessing steps.